adililja/technigo-project-business-site/README.md

 In more time, I would:

--   Have more input types in the form
 -   Make a small logo go to the tab in browser
 -   Fix some hover-transitions
 -   Make the navbar linked and working